 Skip to main content

-Teaching construction courses within FE is far from a traditional classroom experience.
+Training construction courses within FE is far from a traditional classroom experience.

 Whether that’s in bricklaying, plumbing, carpentry or other areas of construction.